 - The employer, if present during the meeting, can state the instances when the alcoholic failed to carry out his or her professional duties under the influence of alcohol.
 This could be a powerful wake-up call.

 - Do not say that he or she has to quit alcohol right away because this is not the goal of an intervention program.
-An alcoholic can be persuaded into seeking treatment, but most will react negatively if you suggest they have to give up drinking altogether.
+An alcoholic can be persuaded into seeking alcohol treatment programs, but most will react negatively if you suggest they have to give up drinking altogether.
 All alcoholics are dependent on alcohol; they have gone through the pangs of withdrawal.
 Don’t expect them to agree to quit so readily.

 - Present the treatment plan you have decided on.